Saved Tabs

 • Magnetic properties: magneto-crystalline anisotropy, interatomic exchange tensors, and Gilbert damping extracted from ab-initio or tight-binding models.

-• Electro-optics: optical response in equilibrium and under finite DC bias, with the resulting tensor elements used to simulate electromagnetic propagation by solving Maxwell’s equations.
+• Maxwell's solvers: Use calculated optical response in equilibrium and under finite DC bias, to simulate electromagnetic propagation by solving Maxwell’s equations.

 These modules are intended to connect seamlessly with existing device and bulk workflows, so that the same structures and Hamiltonians can be used across transport, spectroscopy, and magnetism.